ghik/kubernetes-the-harder-way/docs/03_Launching_the_VM_Cluster.md

 > detach them (they keep running in the background) and reattach them to a different terminal.

 More specifically, `tmux` will give us the fillowing powers:
-* to launch a bunch of shell processes inside a single terminal-based application (inside a _session_)
+* to launch multiple shells inside a single terminal-based application (in a _session_)
-* to detach a running session from current terminal (make it run fully in background) and reattach it later in any other terminal
+* to detach a running session from the current terminal (make it run fully in background) and reattach it later in any other terminal
-* to execute something simultaneously in multiple shells (i.e. on multiple VMs)
+* to execute something simultaneously in multiple shells (i.e. on multiple VMs), using _pane synchronization_

-This subchapter is intented for people that have never worked with `tmux` (or very little).
-If you're not one of these people, feel free to skip it and go straight to [using `tmux` to launch the cluster](#using-tmux-to-launch-and-connect-to-the-cluster).

 ### Basic `tmux` controls